Martin T. McMahon: Civil War service

-McMahon was mustered out of the volunteers on February 21, 1866.
+Brevet promotions

 On January 13, 1866, President Andrew Johnson nominated McMahon for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

 On March 16, 1866, President Johnson nominated McMahon for appointment to the grade of brevet major general of volunteers, also to rank from March 13, 1865, and the United States Senate confirmed the appointment on April 10, 1866.

+Medal of Honor citation

+Decades after the end of the conflict, on March 10, 1891, McMahon was awarded the Medal of Honor for his actions at the Battle of White Oak Swamp on June 30, 1862.
+His official citation reads:

+Under fire of the enemy, successfully destroyed a valuable train that had been abandoned and prevented it from falling into the hands of the enemy.

+Post-war career

-After the war, he was elected as a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.
+After the war, McMahon was elected as a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.
 He received a Doctor of Laws degree from St. John's College, Fordham.

-He was New York City's corporation counsel for two years before becoming the United States minister to Paraguay, a position he held from 1868 to 1869.
-After returning to the U.S., he served as the Receiver of Taxes in New York from 1873 to 1885 and then worked as a U.S. Marshal for four years.
-During this time he became connected with the National Soldiers' Home, of which he would serve as president for several years.
+He served as New York City's corporation counsel for two years before becoming the United States minister to Paraguay, a position he held from 1868 to 1869.
+After returning to the United States, he served as the Receiver of Taxes in New York from 1873 to 1885 and then worked as a U.S. Marshal for four years.
+During this time, he became connected with the National Soldiers' Home, of which he served as president for several years.